What to Expect - International Students

 Tips for international students traveling to the U.S. during the COVID-19 pandemic.

 - Be aware of any travel restrictions you may face upon your return/entry to the United States.
-The following website has a very thorough list of current travel restrictions and any relevant National Interest Waivers: COVID-10 Restrictions on U.S. Visas and Entry.

 - J students with Form DS-2019 are required to travel with a DS-2019 that has an original wet signature by an authorized Alternate/Responsible Officer (ARO).
 Electronically signed DS-2019's are not accepted.